A professor at Stanford once said,

 As you know, the most general way to write an element of a tensor space is as a sum of the basic-looking tensors.

-where the may be sums of vectors from themselves.
+where the are linear combinations of basis vectors in the .
 But as we saw with our examples over , there can be lots of different ways to write a tensor.
 If you’re lucky, you can write the entire tensor as a one-term sum, that is just a tensor .
 If you can do this we call the tensor a pure tensor, or a rank 1 tensor.
 We then have the following natural definition and problem:

 Definition: The rank of a tensor is the minimum number of terms in any representation of as a sum of pure tensors.
 The one exception is the zero element, which has rank zero by convention.